akuj2783/WeatherApp/README.md

 # WeatherApp
-//to locally run this project clone the repo then
+//to locally run this project
+1) clone the repo
-1) make sure that you are in project directory
+2) make sure that you are in project directory
+3) open the therminal
-2) npm install    //to install all required dependencies
+4) npm install    //to install all required dependencies
-3) npm run dev
+5) npm run dev